h4per/final_project/README.md

 7. **SQLite database** — fast, light, local
 8. **Auto-fill fields** when selecting a word
 10. **Fully offline and private** — your vocab is yours
+---

+### Data Structures & Models
+---
+1) *DashboardController* class
+Represents the landing page and logic of switching between tabs in the application.

 ## Installation
 ### Prerequisites: